gbayer-1/AZMLND_Capstone_Project/README.md

 ```
 The logs of the Webservice can be retrieved by calling the function `get_logs()` from the WebService object, or you can use the graphical user interface of the azure application.
 <img src="./screenshots/appinsights_webservice.png" />

+## Future work
+For future work one should pay close attention to teh dataset, since it might suffer from sample bias towards the sex of the patient.
+Only 20% of the samples are from women and from those only a quarter suffers from CVD, whereas nearly two thirds of the male patients have a CVD.
+But since the study of CVDs and their symptoms have historically been focused on male patients, and women present very different symptoms, they are often misdiagnosed.
+Women before menopause have a lower probability to develop a CVD than men of the same age, but after menopause this might not be true ([Gender differences in cardiovascular disease](https://www.health.harvard.edu/blog/gender-differences-in-cardiovascular-disease-women-are-less-likely-to-be-prescribed-certain-heart-medications-2020071620553)).
+The model should be monitored on its gender bias and if necessary the dataset needs to be adjusted remedy this bias.

+Since the input data is a mix of numerical and categorical data, standard SVM and Logistic Regression models do not have a good performance for this type of problems.
+For future improvement of the AutoML setup one can try using a different distance metric for the KNN models.
+To save time in the AutoML run one can blacklist models, which are known to perform badly on this type of problems.

+In hindsight of the the HyperDrive run, the choices for the maximum depth parameter are not good.
+Most of the decision trees can be quite shallow (around 15 to 20) due to the binary nature of most features.
+So the `max_depth` parameter in most runs is pointless.
+Since the maximum depth also correlates to the minimum samples in a split, this parameter can be stripped for future work.
+I split my dataset for the hyperparameter tuning into train and test data to fit the model.
+Since the dataset is quite small, cross-validation may be a better choice and should be considered for future runs.